15cm/rime-sogou-dictionaries/README.md

 # Usage
 1. Runs `./bootstrap.sh` to initialize [imewlconverter](https://github.com/studyzy/imewlconverter).
-2. Runs `./make-dict.sh` for help and follow the instructions.
+2. Runs `./make-dict.sh` for help and then follows the instructions.